robertdavid010/meteor_bootstrap-master-modal/README.md

 ```handlebars
 {{MMformbtn}}
 ```
 For use with Autoform `{{> quickform}}` `buttonContent` parameter to either hide or display custom form submission button content.
-Can be set to "false" or custom text.
+Can be set to custom text via the `btnlabel` attribute.

 ```handlebars
 {{MMparam}}